awsdocs/amazon-athena-user-guide/doc_source/hive-metastore-iam-access-lambda.md

-# Allow Lambda Function Access to External Hive Metastores<a name="hive-metastore-iam-access-lambda"></a>
+# Allow Lambda function access to external Hive metastores<a name="hive-metastore-iam-access-lambda"></a>

 To invoke a Lambda function in your account, you must create a role that has the following permissions:
-+ `AWSLambdaVPCAccessExecutionRole` – An [AWS Lambda Execution Role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) permission to manage elastic network interfaces that connect your function to a VPC\.
++ `AWSLambdaVPCAccessExecutionRole` – An [AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) permission to manage elastic network interfaces that connect your function to a VPC\.
 Ensure that you have a sufficient number of network interfaces and IP addresses available\.
 + `AmazonAthenaFullAccess` – The [AmazonAthenaFullAccess](managed-policies.md#amazonathenafullaccess-managed-policy) managed policy grants full access to Athena\.
 + An Amazon S3 policy to allow the Lambda function to write to S3 and to allow Athena to read from S3\.